ThomasPark20/ObsidianBackup/Zettelkasten/CS350A2aGuide.md

 attach/set child's address space
-	give unique PID and PID>0 (as 0 is what is returned in child code thingy in lecture notes) can assume max of 64 PIDs needed and just have a global counter that gets incremented proc_bootstrap() would be a good plaace to initialize that counter provide mutex for global structure
+	give unique PID and PID>0 (as 0 is what is returned in child code thingy in lecture notes) can assume max of 64 PIDs needed and just have a global counter that gets incremented proc_bootstrap() would be a good plaace to initialize that counter (what initializes shit before os start..?) provide mutex for global structure
+			where to initialize lock?? must be created before everything proc_bootstrap(). (proc.h)
+					edit proc_bootstrap() at the end.

 assign PID to the child process (unque) (no need to worry about reusing PID) spawn a thread for chlld process (thread fork) -> needs an entry point (a special function we create which grabs/copy trapframe from the parent and calls mips usermode)